storaged-project/blivet-gui/doc/intro.rst

   Only one `blivet-gui-daemon` process can run at a time and it can communicate with only one `blivet-gui` process.
   "Binary" file `blivet-gui` should be used to start blivet-gui.
-It will automatically spawn the `blivet-gui-daemon` process with root privilegies using `pkexec`.
+It will automatically spawn the `blivet-gui-daemon` process with root privileges using `pkexec`.